 Making Tax Filing Simple

-You need to file your taxes by April 15 (or April 17 in 2017), unless you file for an extension.
+You need to file your taxes by April 15 in 2019, unless you file for an extension.
 Whether you use MilTax or do it yourself, here are some steps to make tax filing simple.

 - Gather the documents and items you’ll need for tax preparation.
 This includes: